eneliviu/LovePlanningCLI/README.md

 ## Technologies Used
-The app was build using Python 3.11.7 version. usning an external VSCode IDE.
-Windows 11 desktop.
+The app was written in Python 3.11.7 version using an external VSCode IDE on a Windows 11 desktop.
 The script utilizes a functional design approach that (***hopefully***) adheres to the DRY (Don't Repeat Yourself) principles.
 The structure of the app is provided in the [run.py file](run.py) that containts the Python script.

 ### Python call stack
 The script contains the following main sections: